What is counseling?

-There are a variety of types of licenses (see license specifics below).
+There are a variety of types of licenses.
 To provide both mental health and substance abuse counseling, a counselor is required to have at minimum a Master’s Degree in psychology or social work or similar field.
 These are often also called a therapist or psychotherapist.
 A Psychologist has a doctorates degree.
 A Psychiatrist is a Medical Doctor who specializes in psychiatric disorders and can prescribe medications.
 Most people seeing a psychiatrist or their nurse practitioner also see a counselor/therapist.

-Can I or my children or significant other/spouse see another counselor at the same time?
+Can I, my children or significant other/spouse see another counselor at the same time?

 Your children or significant other/spouse may receive counseling by someone else.
 If you are going to do family therapy or couples counseling, you need to let us know so we can communicate with the other professional.
 Both professionals cannot do the same therapy for the same issues.
 You may not see another counselor unless you are working on different issues.
 If you are seeing someone else and will continue to see them, you must inform us prior to starting sessions with us.
 We will have to determine if we are able to see you or not and you will need to complete a release so we can communicate with them.

 If you are struggling with issues or have a serious mental health diagnosis, it is often recommended to seek a professional’s help.
 Oftentimes, we need an outside non-objective opinion to help us get insight into what is occurring.
 Seeing a therapist allows you to have a judge-free zone and safe place to work out issues.